-Given that the region is also an archipelago with water all around it, it’s also logical that seafood forms an integral part of Hong Kong gastronomy in particular and the Cantonese culinary landscape in general.
+Given that the city is an archipelago surrounded by water, it’s logical that seafood forms an integral part of Hong Kong gastronomy in particular and the Cantonese culinary landscape in general.

-With a thriving market and food stall scene, some of the best seafood in Hong Kong can be picked up for a song, spelling good news for foodies from all backgrounds.
-Here’s a quick rundown on some of the hotspots for Hong Kong seafood to suit all tastes, expectations and bank balances.
+With a thriving market and food stall scene, some of the best seafood in Hong Kong can be picked up on a bodget, spelling good news for foodies from all backgrounds.
+Here’s our rundown on some of the best spots for seafood in Hong Kong.

-Markets are no-frills affairs where the produce is displayed front of house in buckets or tanks and the tables are surrounded by plastic seating.
+Seafood markets in Hong Kong are no-frills affairs where the produce is displayed front of house in buckets or tanks and the tables are surrounded by plastic seating.
 Don’t be fooled, however; the catch of the day will rank among some of the freshest and tastiest dishes you’ve ever dined upon.

-Elsewhere, the seafood market at the Tai O Fishing Village is a great place to mix in some cultural sightseeing with your lunch or dinner, given that it’s a picturesque hamlet built on stilts over the water.
+Elsewhere, the seafood market at the Tai O fishing village is a great place to mix in some cultural sightseeing with your lunch or dinner, given that it’s a picturesque hamlet built on stilts over the water.

 In general, English is at a premium, so take advantage of the pictures displayed outside most stalls or simply eat what your neighbour is having.
 The chances are you’ll love it all the same.